 We usually scout this rapid from both sides of the river, often revealing very different observations.
 At first glance, you know river right is to be avoided at all costs, even large oar boats will not stand a chance on the right, but even after realizing this, the puzzle is still far from solved…

 When the waves start to shrink, it’s time to pull as hard as I can for the left bank where we pick up our walking friends.
-Looking back up river watching Keith’s boat disapearing behind every wave, then bust through the top of the next was awesome.
-Once I got pulled over, and tied up my boat I noticed my hands were shaking as the flood of adrenaline finished disperesing through my body.
+Looking back up river watching Keith’s boat disappearing behind every wave, then bust through the top of the next was awesome.
+Once I got pulled over and tied up my boat I noticed my hands were shaking as the flood of adrenaline finished dispersing through my body.
 As Keith pulled over I could tell, he was feeling the rush of the experience as well.
-After some high fives we shared similar stories as we waited for John and the guests to show up.
+After some high fives, we shared similar stories as we waited for John and the guests to show up.
 After a short float down to camp, a cold celebratory beverage was in order!

-Further south and with a much a earlier run off, a place of equal adventure lays in the Idaho desert.
-The Jarbidge Bruneau River cuts through an ancient caldera volcano, giving us an incredible cross section through this areas eruptive geologic history.
+Further south and with a much an earlier runoff, a place of equal adventure lays in the Idaho desert.
+The Jarbidge Bruneau River cuts through an ancient caldera volcano, giving us an incredible cross-section through this area eruptive geologic history.
 Driving to the river always surprises people, especially coming in for the 4-day Bruneau only at Indian Hot Springs, which requires a 4WD mission.
 You drive out across this flat grassland desert for miles and miles.
 As you start to near the canyon, you realize there is a slice of rock missing out of the middle of this flat desert landscape.
 This canyon was formed from the river eating away at the rock over the last 19 million years!
 In the bottom of this slice lays the exciting class IV whitewater of the Jarbidge Bruneau River.
-Breath taking canyon scenery and the whitewater to match it!
+Breathtaking canyon scenery and the whitewater to match it!

 Bill Rinehimer came out for a Main Salmon trip with a bunch of friends a few years back.
 The whole group was very into the inflatable kayaks.
 I took the opportunity to take lots of photos of these guys.
 This shot of Bill in Five Mile is one of my favorites from the week.
 This quote is from Barry Lopez, the renown author of books such as Arctic Dreams, and I thought is was fitting for the kayak shot of Bill getting up close and personal with the Main Salmon.